ndizeyedavid/ECM/README.md

 - Edit existing cards: Easily modify student details on existing cards for accurate information management.
 - Print student cards: Print high-quality student cards directly from the application for efficient card distribution.
 - Import data: Select a folder containing students' images with there respective names to quickly create all of them at once (Bulky Add).
+- Everything is completely offline and the program saves data in a JSON file located in it's directory.

 ## Technologies